eclipse-oniro-mirrors/mirror-sync/README.md

 # OpenHarmony Mirror Sync Workflows

-This repository mirrors all repositories from [the OpenHarmony organization on Gitee](https://gitee.com/openharmony/docs).
+This repository mirrors the repositories from the [OpenHarmony organization on GitCode](https://gitcode.com/openharmony/).
 These mirrored repositories are **read-only** and are consumed by the Eclipse Oniro build system.

 ## Objective